joaorjoaquim/Node-Fastify-CRUD-Backend/README.md

 ## 🧐 About <a name = "about"></a>

-This project it's about developing skills in MongoDB and NodeJS, creating a CRUD in the backend using ExpressJS as a framework.
+This project it's about developing skills in MongoDB and NodeJS, creating a CRUD in the backend using Fastify as a framework.

 ## 🏁 Getting Started <a name = "getting_started"></a>